 For local news coverage of COVID-19 in Denmark, check out this English language news site:

 Should I talk to my doctor about traveling during COVID-19?

 Yes.
 If you have underlying health conditions that might put you at higher risk for infection or serious complications of COVID-19, talk with your doctor to decide if travel is advisable at this time and, if it is, how to manage your health abroad.
 Consult your healthcare providers to ensure you can bring any medication you’ll need, and to address any health concerns.
 Be sure you are up to date on all routine vaccines including the seasonal flu shot.

 If you have any questions about health support or accommodations available at DIS, please reach out to us!

-Can I travel outside of Denmark or Sweden during my semester?
+Can I travel outside of Denmark?

 Why?
 Today, as a result of the ban on U.S. tourists in the E.U., most students won’t be able to travel to other European countries anyway.
 Even if the E.U. travel ban for U.S. citizens is lifted, DIS does not plan to change our policy against international travel during the Spring Semester 2021, because individual countries throughout Europe also have border policies changing frequently about which nationalities can/cannot enter, and who needs to quarantine upon arrival.
 The DIS policy will prevent you from getting stuck elsewhere in Europe where DIS would be unable to support you through a quarantine or illness, and will avoid any need to quarantine during DIS class weeks as a result of European travel.